-Eligible dependents are the spouse; children younger than age 21 (no limit if child has a disability); and parents (biological, adoptive or stepparents) aged 60 or older with income below a specified amount who are not covered by other means.
+Eligible dependents are a spouse, unmarried and unemployed children younger than age 21 (no limited if disabled), and parents aged 60 or older who are not covered.

 Administrative Organization

 Cash sickness and maternity benefits: A tripartite Social Security Commission is responsible for the general management, supervision, and regulation of the program.